-Examining a history of childhood shows that similar to women, delinquent men suffer from physical sexual and mental abuse (see Burto et al., 1994; Chen & Gueta, 2019; Dargis et al., 2016; Dutton & Hart, 1993; Miley et al., 2020; van der Put, 2015).
-It means that there is not much difference in the family background of delinquent women and delinquent men.
-However, theories and studies explaining delinquent behavior among men are mainly focused on providing rational explanations for concepts of personal choice and personal and mental gain (Akers, 2017; Gottfredson & Hirschi, 1990; Loughran et al., 2011; Sutherland & Cressey, 1992) and do not address their delinquency in terms of victimization.
-In contrast, studies of women's delinquency, including current rational choice studies (Becerra & Serra 2019; Goldenson et al., 2007; Hanley & Ruppanner, 2015) claim that female delinquency origin from different motives than men and emphasize the victimization of delinquent women by explaining breaking of the law out of mental distress or lack of choice and ignores rational choice.
+Examining a history of childhood shows that like delinquent women, delinquent men suffer from physical sexual and mental abuse (see Burto et al., 1994; Chen & Gueta, 2019; Dargis et al., 2016; Dutton & Hart, 1993; Miley et al., 2020; van der Put, 2015).
+Therefore, it can be concluded that there is not much difference in the family backgrounds of delinquent women and delinquent men.
+However, theories and studies explaining delinquent behavior among men are focused mainly on providing rational explanations for concepts of personal choice and personal and mental gain (Akers, 2017; Gottfredson & Hirschi, 1990; Loughran et al., 2011; Sutherland & Cressey, 1992) and do not address their delinquency in terms of victimization.
+In contrast, studies of female delinquency, including current rational choice studies (Becerra & Serra 2019; Goldenson et al., 2007; Hanley & Ruppanner, 2015) claim that female delinquency originates from different motives than does male delinquency.
+These studies emphasize the victimization of delinquent women by explaining their infractions of the law as the result of mental distress or lack of choice, and they ignore rational choice.
 For example, Chen & Einat (2010) found that most of the women inmates they interviewed were victims of prolonged physical and mental abuse.
-Besides, the researchers noted that "some of the incarcerated women may not have experienced abuse in their lives, so there is no moral, legal, social, or practical dilemma regarding their incarceration" (Chen & Einat, 2010, p.
+In addition, the researchers noted that "some of the incarcerated women may not have experienced abuse in their lives, so there is no moral, legal, social, or practical dilemma regarding their incarceration" (Chen & Einat, 2010, p.
 200).
-Except for this mention, there is no real discussion in their article of delinquency of women who did not suffer from victimization or didn't described their delinquency as an origin of being victimize.
+With the exception of this one remark, there is no real discussion in their article of the delinquency of women who did not suffer from victimization or who did not consider victimization as the origins of their delinquency.

-The reference on female delinquency as the origin from being victims ignores women who have not experienced any abuse.
+The assumption that victimization is the origin of female delinquency overlooks women who have not experienced any abuse.
 These are mainly educated women, some of whom have had successful careers and medium-high socioeconomic status, who are usually sentenced for financial offences.
 It can be assumed that these women were influenced by the processes of modernization and the social changes associated with gendered perceptions of career, independence, and equal distribution of social roles (Adler & Adler, 1975; Kossek et al., 2017).

-This claim is reinforced when examining the start age of the criminal lifestyle of the participants.
-Offenders who began their delinquent lives at adulthood tended to engage in delinquency while doing their normative work.
-It was mainly financial offences: embezzlement, theft, document forgery, and such.
-Most of the participants in the present study were convicted in violent and economic crimes, which are "classic" offenses whose motive is personal gain and benefit.
-Hence, their delinquency can be characterized by the concepts of "career" that have economic gain, development, and professional progress (Coombs, 1996; Edelstein, 2016).
-These participants, as well as young participants (ages 18-30), described themselves as acting actively and assertively, including choosing a career, choosing a partner, and even entering the criminal world.
-Their answers suggest taking partial or total responsibility for their decisions and behavior, even towards deviant and delinquent behavior.
+This contention is reinforced when examining the starting age of the criminal lifestyle of the participants.
+Offenders who began their delinquent lives during adulthood tended to engage in delinquency while doing their normative work.
+Their crimes were mainly financial offences: embezzlement, theft, document forgery, and such.
+Most of the participants in the present study were convicted of violent and property crimes, which are "classic" offenses, with personal gain and benefit as the motive.
+Hence, their delinquency can be characterized by the concept of a "career" that has economic gain, development, and professional progress (Coombs, 1996; Edelstein, 2016).
+These participants, as well as young participants (aged 18-30), described themselves as acting actively and assertively, including choosing a career, choosing a partner, and even entering the criminal world.
+Their answers suggest taking partial or total responsibility for their decisions and behavior, even regarding deviant and delinquent behavior.

-In contrast, older offenders (above 30 years old), and those convicted of violent offenses tended to describe their criminal behavior as passive and themselves as not guilty.
-These may have been linked to stereotypical models of "femininity and masculinity" they were socialized into.
-Thus, they probably found it difficult to break free from the inherent tendency to self-abolish, resorted in passive behavior, and shedding responsibility for both their normative and deviant acts.
+In contrast, older offenders (over 30-years-old), and those convicted of violent offenses tended to describe their criminal behavior as passive and themselves as not guilty.
+These responses may be linked to stereotypical models of "femininity and masculinity" with which they had been socialized.
+Thus, they probably found it difficult to break free from the inherent tendency to erase themselves, thus engaging to in passive behavior and shirking responsibility for both their normative and deviant acts.